cloudstk/WordPress-on-Azure-App-Service/Redirect-HTTP-to-HTTPS-for-WordPress-on-Azure/README.md

 SSL Testing tools
 --
-If you want to check SSL certificate is installed properly, whether your domain has a modern IPv6, is DNSSEC-signed and check for common vulnerabilities, then you can use any of the following online tools.
+To check if the SSL certificate is installed properly, whether your domain has a modern IPv6, is DNSSEC-signed and check for common vulnerabilities, then you can use any of the following online tools.

 https://<span>xn--</span>sikkerpnettet-vfb.dk/